Inklingo

 elecciones

-Use 'elecciones' when referring to the general concept or the entire process of voting, especially for significant events like presidential or municipal votes.
+Use 'elecciones' to refer to the general event or day of voting, especially for significant political events like presidential or general elections.

 A cartoon hand dropping a folded ballot into a transparent, sealed ballot box labeled 'VOTE'.